 Chelsea joined the crew in November of 2021.
-She loves children's literature, illustrated texts, fantasy/sci-fi, and all things cozy.
-It's her goal to read every picturebook we carry!
+She loves children's literature, campus novels, fantasy/sci-fi, rom-coms, and all things cozy.
+She also writes our weekly Snowglobe newsletter, sign up here!

 Do you judge a book by its cover?